 Terminal POS system

 The terminal point-of-sale is the usual over-the-counter type, usually more elaborate with hardware and software compartments.
 They are perfect for more prominent companies who want an all-in-one payment solution, including barcode scanners, cash drawers, and total availability with cloud backup.
-Even though they require internet access, they can sometimes be free, only requiring a small payment for processing credit cards.
-More prominent companies like full-service restaurants, grocery stores, salons, etc., prefer the terminal type of POS.

 Online POS system

-This point-of-sale system is internet-dependent and perfect for small business owners.
+This online POS system is internet-dependent and perfect for retail industry small business owners, offering streamlined operations with minimal POS system cost.
 The reason is that it requires little or no startup costs and synchronizes with all your mobile devices- an ideal relief for remote work.
-As a result, you can log in to utilize your POS system from anywhere, anytime, from any device.
-If your business is online-based, the online POS is the way to go.

 The multichannel POS system

 This point-of-sale system integrates several sales across many sales platforms like a self-functioning network.
 The sales integration usually blends the various sales platforms into one.
 You are less likely to be out of stock due to inventory shortage from any of your sales routes.
-You can use the multichannel point-of-sale system for running online stores, social media pages, websites, and other physical locations.
-It is perfect and convenient for online businesses and brick-and-mortar stores that run a complete online presence.

 Open-source POS system

 This type of point-of-sale requires the elaborate services of a software engineer.
-As a result, it is often available to big businesses; organizations because of the cost of maintenance.
+As a result, it is often available to big businesses and organizations because of the cost of maintenance.
 The open-source POS is such that you can customize its interface to suit your specific needs- A perfect choice for an enterprise with specific POS requirements.

 How does a POS system work?

-Knowing what is a POS system is usually not sufficient to run optimal sales.
+Knowing what a POS system is usually not sufficient to run optimal sales.
 Essentially you need to understand how the system works and how it differs from the former cash registers to benefit from it.
 While some people think a POS system works as one structural device, it involves a whole set of steps and components.

 Product Setup: